-The following are balance poses, starting with "tree" and then expanding to other variations if time permits.
+The following are balance poses, starting with "tree" and then expanding to other poses if time permits.
 Tell them that you expect them to fall!
 Part of learning to balance is knowing your limits.
 This message ties in well with lessons on balancing foods on a plate, snacks, portion size, and sugar intake.
-(Note: if a child remains perfectly balanced throughout every pose and does not experience "coming out of balance", tell him or her to close their eyes!")